Life did not take over the world by combat,

 —Lynn Margulis

-The Food Art Research Network (FAR) was established as part of the research platform led by Madeleine Collie while Co-Director of Custom Food Lab (Folkestone), with funding from Arts Council England in 2020.
-We are establising a steering committee and will soon announce a process through which people can join the network, which has a loose membership and structure alongside producing events and moments for public learning.
+FAR was established as part of the research platform led by Madeleine Collie while Co-Director of Custom Food Lab (Folkestone), with funding from Arts Council England in 2020.
+Since its inception in 2020, we have facilitated several annual meetings, collaboratively produced events and encouraged trans-local collaboration.